kokarn/chriswest-web/README.md

 Now it should be very straightforward to view the basic page in a browser and edit what you want.
 Images get copied automatically, scripts merged and styles styled.
+The server running locally will display your content on `http://localhost:8080`